-Dr. Aneta Leczycki joined our team as the Licensed Pediatric Neuropsychologist.
+Dr. Aneta Kern (Leczycki) joined our team as the Licensed Pediatric Neuropsychologist.
 She brings with her a unique skill set by specializing in brain function and child development.
-Dr. L earned her PhD in Rehabilitation Psychology from the University of Wisconsin-Madison and completed both a predoctoral internship as well as a postdoctoral fellowship in Pediatric Neuropsychology.
+Dr. Kern earned her PhD in Rehabilitation Psychology from the University of Wisconsin-Madison and completed both a predoctoral internship as well as a postdoctoral fellowship in Pediatric Neuropsychology.
 She is passionate about providing your family with the answers necessary to help your child function at their very best!

 Areas of Testing Focus:

 While our pediatric testing primarily focuses on individuals 18 years old and under (minimum 2 years, 6 months), those over this age range can be evaluated if the concerns are regarding school/college accommodations.